Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 7. Enter the product data in the fields of the *Attributes* tab.
 You must at least enter a product name, an EAN code, a price, a tax class and a tax rate.

 8. Click the [SAVE] button in the upper right corner.
   The offer has been created.
 The *Create offer* view is closed.
-The list of offers is displayed again.

   > [Info] By default, the initial offer status of the new offer is **Not available**.
 You have to activate the offer to sell it on a marketplace, see [Change the offer status](#change-the-offer-status).